Reviews Monitoring

 Geo-Specific Review Monitoring

 Reviews visible in one country are not always visible in another.
 Google shows different reviews based on the searcher's location.
-Amazon marketplaces in different countries have entirely separate review ecosystems.
-A hotel on TripAdvisor may have glowing reviews from US visitors but complaints from European travelers that only surface when browsing from European IPs.
+Amazon marketplaces in different countries have separate review ecosystems.
+A hotel on TripAdvisor may have glowing US reviews and European complaints that only surface when browsing from European IPs.
 Proxies in specific countries let you monitor reviews as local consumers see them.
-This is critical for businesses that operate across multiple markets — your brand perception in Japan may differ significantly from your brand perception in the UK, and you need visibility into both.
-Residential proxies in each target market ensure you see every review, including those filtered or suppressed for viewers outside the region.
+That matters if you operate across multiple markets, your brand perception in Japan may differ substantially from your brand perception in the UK, and you need visibility into both.
+Residential in each target market ensures you see every review, including ones filtered or suppressed for viewers outside the region.

 04